Table of Contents

 Run Multiple Azure Functions Locally

-Well, we can create an Azure function using Visual Studio and We can run it easily.
-It will not create any issue while running.
+Well, we can create an Azure function using Visual Studio and run it easily.
+It will not create any issues while running.
 It is cool to run a single Azure Function.
-It will by default run on the local port 7071.
-By default, the local HTTP triggered Azure functions host listens for HTTP requests on port 7071.
+It will, by default, run on the local port 7071.
+By default, the local HTTP-triggered Azure functions host listens for HTTP requests on port 7071.

 Run Azure Functions Locally

-Before discussing, Run Multiple Azure Functions Locally, Now let’s discuss Run one Azure Functions locally. let’s check out this.
+Before discussing running multiple Azure Functions Locally, let’s discuss running one Azure Functions locally.
+Let’s check out this.
 I have created one function in my Visual Studio 2019 named HTTPAzureFunction.
 Below is the code for my Azure Function

 [FunctionName("HTTPAzureFunction")]